Mynaa: Production

 After completing the script, Prabu Solomon travelled 7,000 kilometres covering 26 towns across Tamil Nadu, Kerala, Andhra Pradesh and Karnataka as he wanted to find a location filled with dense forests and surrounded hills.
 He finally found it in Kurangani, a town 30 kilometers from the municipality of Bodinayakkanur in Theni district.

 Realising that well-known actors would be hesitant to stay in a remote place, Solomon decided to make the film with newcomers.
 It took Solomon 6 months to finalise the cast and crew.
 The film was shot in natural light and without any make-up being used for the actors.
 Due to the remoteness of the shooting location, the crew members had to trek 7 kilometres daily.
 Despite this, the principal photography was completed in 78 days.

 Soundtrack

 The film score and soundtrack for Mynaa were composed by D. Imman, collaborating with director Prabhu Solomon for the second time after Lee.
 The album was released on 27 September 2010.
 The songs, especially the title track, became very popular, while the album was widely considered Imman's finest work yet.
-The songs "Kaiya Pudi" and "Neeyum Naanum" seems to be similar from the songs "Can I Have This Dance" and "Right Here, Right Now" from High School Musical 3: Senior Year (2008).
+The songs "Kaiya Pudi" and "Neeyum Naanum" were called out by journalists for their similarities to the songs "Can I Have This Dance" and "Right Here, Right Now" from High School Musical 3: Senior Year (2008).